Evelyn E. Labode Service to Youth Award

 Deadline for Nominations

-The Award Selection Committee, consisting of agents/representatives of NJJA and at least one NJJA Board Member, will review and discuss all nominations and submit a recommendation to the NJJA Board for a final decision and approval.
-The selected recipient and the individual or group who submitted the nomination, will be notified via phone by the NJJA President or designee.
-NJJA Board Members are not eligible to receive the award.
+The NJJA Awards Subcommittee, consisting of agents/representatives of NJJA and at least one NJJA Board Member, will review and discuss all applications and submit a recommendation to the NJJA Board for a final approval.
+The selected recipient and the individual or group who submitted the nomination, will be notified via phone by the NJJA Executive Director or designee.
+The selected recipient must respond and accept the award from the NJJA representative within 7 days via email or phone call, or another recipient will be selected.
+The scholarship shall not be awarded to any immediate family member of an NJJA Board Member or any Board Member.

 The award recipient will be asked to sign a release form granting NJJA to use the descriptive material from the nomination form and photos without compensation for the sole purpose of promoting recognition for the recipient, the award and NJJA.